 What is Postnatal Care?

 Postnatal care (or postpartum care), is the care given to mothers during the first 6 weeks after childbirth.
-This period is when you and your newborn will be making regular visits to your doctor to check everything is normal and healthy, both physically and emotionally.
+This period is when you and your newborn will regularly visit your doctor to check that everything is normal and healthy, both physically and emotionally.

 What to expect in your postnatal appointments

-With so many changes happening to your body so soon, it can be comforting to see your doctor or midwife and ensure everything is doing well.
+With so many changes happening to your body so soon, seeing your doctor or midwife and ensuring everything is going well can be comforting.
 Here are some things that your doctor or midwife may be checking during your appointments: